wine-compholio/wine-staging/README.md

 * Return correct device type for cd devices without medium
 * Show unmounted devices in winecfg and allow changing the unix path
 * Software support for Environmental Audio Extensions (EAX)
+* Support for linux priority levels for faster performance

 **Bugs fixed in Wine Staging 1.7.39 [205]:**